smithy-lang/smithy-python/README.md

 customers should have a high level of confidence that the building blocks we're creating are well supported, understood, and maintained.
 Customers should not have to hack on internal or undocumented interfaces to achieve their goals.

-* **Components must support all concurrency paradigms** - As `asyncio` and other asynchronous frameworks begin to gain prominence in the Python community we need to ensure the interfaces and abstractions we're building can work across many different concurrency paradigms without requiring rewrites.

 * **Components must be typed** - All of the buildings blocks we create must be typed and usable via `mypy`.
 Given the nature of gradual typing it's paramount